weverkley/bucardo_docker_image/README.md

   * `exit_on_complete_timeout` (optional): An integer representing seconds.
 Use this with `exit_on_complete: true`.
 If the sync does not complete within this time, the container will exit with an error.
 This prevents failed syncs from running forever.

+  * `cron` (optional): A string containing a standard cron expression (e.g., `"0 2 * * *"` for 2 AM daily).
+When specified, the sync will be triggered by the container's internal scheduler at the given times, not by Bucardo's default timer.
+    - If `cron` is used with `exit_on_complete: true`, the container will wait for the next scheduled time, run the sync once, and then exit.
+    - If `cron` is used with `exit_on_complete: false` (or omitted), the sync will run repeatedly according to the schedule.
   * `log_level` (optional, global): A string to control Bucardo's logging verbosity.
 Set to `"VERBOSE"` or `"DEBUG"` to get detailed, real-time logs about sync activity.
 This is highly recommended for monitoring and troubleshooting.